brandono7/DSA4264_Geospatial/Report.md

 The overlap between these bus routes and the MRT/LRT lines indicates that some of the bus services may be redundant, particularly in areas where the MRT or LRT provides adequate coverage.

 From a business perspective, removing redundant services or rerouting these bus lines could result in substantial financial savings by reducing fuel consumption, labor costs, and maintenance.
-These resources could then be redirected to underserved areas, improving efficiency and increasing customer satisfaction in regions with less reliable service.
+These resources could then be redirected to underserved areas, improving efficiency and increasing customer satisfaction in regions with reduced access to transport networks.

 ### 4.3 Recommendations